-- SwiftUI provides a mechanism for reactive programming lovers by using the Combine framework.
+- provides a mechanism for reactive programming lovers by using the Combine framework.

-- Native on all Apple platforms – Apple has plenty of enjoyment in developing revolutionary products, and that is obvious while we examine SwiftUI.
+- Native on all Apple platforms – Apple has plenty of enjoyment in developing revolutionary products, and that is obvious when we examine SwiftUI.

 which you create with SwiftUI, and all your apps will have direct access to the technology of each platform.